Meteor Fire, Planet Parades & the Buck Moon Rising — What’s Coming in North Carolina’s Skies This July 2025

 July 10 | Full Moon | 4:36 PM (rises ~8:40 PM local)

-It’s mid-summer and everything is growing—antlers, gardens, fireflies, intentions (and especially the mercury in the glass).
+It's mid-summer, and everything is growing—antlers, gardens, fireflies, intentions, and especially the mercury in the glass.
 The Buck Moon rises with weight.
-With authority.
-High in the heat and thick in the atmosphere, it casts light that sticks to the skin.
-Lights the path for adventure, both mental and physical.
+It has authority.
+High in the heat and thick in the atmosphere, it casts light that clings to the skin.
+This moon lights the path for adventure, both mental and physical.

-It’s not low like June’s Strawberry, but it’s bolder—higher up, less delicate, more dramatic.
-And, of course, we all know what they say about the wild ones when the full moon hangs high!
+Unlike June’s Strawberry Moon, this one is bolder.
+It rises higher, appearing less delicate and far more dramatic.
+We all know what they say about the wild ones when the full moon hangs high!

 Where to Capture the Rise:

-Waterrock Knob — high elevation, long western views
+Waterrock Knob — High elevation offers long western views.

-Uwharrie’s Badin Lake shore — moon reflection shots
+Uwharrie’s Badin Lake shore — Perfect for moon reflection shots.

-Salem Lake dock — local, lush, and luminous
+Salem Lake dock — A local, lush, and luminous viewing experience.

-Shot Tip: Bring a long lens for the rise, then switch to wide for the moonlight over your landscape.
+Shot Tip: Bring a long lens for the rise, then switch to wide for some breath-taking moonlight captures over your landscape.

 New Moon = Galactic Gateway